 Honey flavored tea tastes equally good and its digestive properties are quite beneficial for people who indulge in unhealthy delicacies.

 Spice Flavored Tea –

 When you’re going to make Sulaimani tea with a bit of variation, you can select your own spice or a combination of two or more spices.
-I’ve already posted this style in aforementioned recipe.
+I’ve already posted this style in the aforementioned recipe.

 However, do not add too many spices in your tea, as it will only become a mix of too many flavors.
 If you’re particular about your choice of flavors, get those limited spices in your tea.

 There is no need to add extra ingredients just because it’s mentioned in the recipe.
-It won’t make huge difference to the final taste.
+It won’t make a huge difference to the final taste.

 For those who don’t know, you can include these spices in your spice based tea preparations.

 - Bay Leaf

 - Black Pepper